 The goal of the Hutchins Program is to challenge students to launch extraordinary lives.
 We do this by providing exceptional classes, advising, and enrichment opportunities to academically talented undergraduates at Sonoma State University.
-From convocation to commencement, we strive to foster a transformational community of critical thinkers, a community that is diverse, highly qualified, engaged, and motivated to lead.
+From convocation to commencement, we strive to foster a transformational community of critical thinkers.

 The Hutchins Program is an inclusive community of engaged learners, working together to expand knowledge and put it into action for the common good.
 We strive to equip our students with the creativity, adaptability, and understanding required to thrive in an interconnected world.